May 26, 2011

 The Prayer Life of Moses

 Exodus 14:15, page 110

 “Then the LORD said to Moses, “Why are you crying out to Me?
-Tell the sons of Israel to forward.“
+Tell the sons of Israel to go forward.“

-God has now brought His people out of Egypt, but Pharaoh has changed His mind about them leaving and begins to chase them with His army.
+God has now brought His people out of Egypt, but Pharaoh has changed his mind about them leaving and begins to chase them with his army.
 As the people of Israel watch the mighty army storm towards them, the people of Israel became frightened and cried out to the Lord.
 The people of Israel prayed from fear, but Moses listened to God and implemented God’s plans for the destruction of the entire army by the supernatural power of God.

 Fear Feeds upon Unbelief.
 As the army of Pharaoh marched upon the people of Israel, the people feared (Exodus 14:10, page 110).
 Their fear arose because they did not believe that God would actually deliver them.
 They said to Moses: have you taken us to the wilderness to die because Egypt had no graves?
 (Exodus 14:11, page 110).
 The people also immediately reverted back to their own faithless ways, and told Moses it would have been better to live in bondage to the Egyptians than die in the wilderness (Exodus 14:12, page 110).
 As fear grows because of the powerful forces opposed against us, sometimes we revert back to a desire for bondage.
 How quickly we tend to forget the power of God and His plans for our lives.
 Fear feeds upon unbelief, and our sight often misleads us.